Recoskie/JDasm/docs/Basics.md

 <br />

 In binary, we limit ourselves to 1 and 0.
-We go 1+1=10, which is the number of twos we have counted.
+We go 1+1=10, which is the number of twos we have counted instead of ten.

 <br />

-Thus if we count to place value 2 a second time, we forum place value 100, which is 4 because each place value can be counted to twice at each position, making each next position a multiple of two instead of ten.
+So if we count to place value 2 a second time, we forum place value 100, which is 4 because each place value can be counted to twice at each position, making each next position a multiple of two instead of ten.

 <br />